PART IV. ADMINISTRATION

 The Design Review Commission shall:

-C. Review and make recommendations to the Planning Commission on major subdivisions, conditional use permits, P-D and H-P-D zoning;
+A. Review and make recommendations to the Planning Commission on major subdivisions, conditional use permits, design review, and P-D and H-P-D zoning;

 The office of Zoning Administrator is hereby established in and for the City.
-The Planning Manager shall appoint the Zoning Administrator.
-The Planning Manager may appoint any member of the planning staff to act as Zoning Administrator for any application.
+The Community Development Director shall appoint any member of the Community Development Department as the Zoning Administrator.
 The City Council may adopt rules and regulations for the transaction of the business, scheduling of meetings, conduct of meetings, and related matters of the Zoning Administrator.

 The Zoning Administrator shall: